 Reaching The 3-day Milestone

 People say the first three days are crucial.
 They say if you can make it through the first three days, the next days after that should be a bit easier, but this is not a universal truth or a scientific fact.
 Your anxiety may give way to paranoia and you might even start to have panic attacks.
 You might be sweating profusely at this point and you might be overcome by emotion and find yourself crying for no reason.
 Again, your body and brain are still confused and trying to get to a state of normal.
 Most treatment programs will keep you in a medical facility for the first three days.
-Unfortunately, rehab centers have become expensive and with the growing number of addicts and addictions, health insurance providers don’t pay for the 28 days of treatment plan like they used to a couple of years ago.
+Unfortunately, alcohol rehab centers have become expensive and with the growing number of addicts and addictions, health insurance providers don’t pay for the 28 days of treatment plan like they used to a couple of years ago.
 So if this is a self-funded endeavor then you might find it easy to look at shorter treatment or going cold turkey at home.
 On day three you are closer to having some idea of what is the treatment is like – Torturous.

 The Importance Of Finding Support